aspensprotocol/sdk/README.md

   EVM_TESTNET_PRIVKEY=$EVM_TESTNET_PRIVKEY_ACCOUNT_1 \
   cargo run

-# by default, connects to arborter running on localhost:50051. otherwise,
+# by default, connects to arborter running on localhost:50051. instead,
-# connect to a remote arborter instance running at <arborter-url>
+# connect to a remote aspens stack at <arborter-url>
 aspens> initialize https://<arborter-url>

 # to see all commands